SwetaMallick01/DVD-Rental/README.md

 14. Retrieve all available information for customers whose last names are either Williams, Taylor, or Andrews.
 15. The manager	asks	for the	rental	ID and	customer ID	of transactions that	have a rental	date starting May 26, 2005 and return date before May	29, 2005
 16. Get the film_id, title, and description from the film table which has rated G, PG-13, NC-17
 17. Provide the list of drama films that have.
-Get the title, description, and rental_rate of the film.
+Get the title, description, and rental rate of the film.
+18. List of customer information ( cus_id, email ) along with rental_id, and rental_date for customers who were served by staff no 1.
+Sort the result by rental_date ( most recent ones on top )
+19. Provide a list of the 5 shortest films with “G” rating and rental rates ranging from 2.99 to 4.99.
+Show their film ID and title
+SELECT film_id, title FROM film WHERE rating = 'G' AND rental_rate BETWEEN 2.99 AND 4.99 ORDER BY length LIMIT 5;
+20. Show the address details of customers whose phone numbers end with “10”, arranged by city ID where they live (in ascending order).
+Retrieve the address column only
+21. Get the data who don’t have inventory and sort it by film_id.
+22. The total and average amount paid by customer Elizabeth Brown
+23. Count the number of inventory per film of store 1.
+Short it by film_id

 Before getting started with analyses, I first tried understanding the ERM (Entity Relationship Model) of this database also known as Schema.
 Here is the Schema below: